Marjory A. Bancroft, MA

 In 2001 she founded Cross-Cultural Communications (CCC), the only national training agency for community interpreting and cultural competence.
 CCC offers The Community Interpreter® International, the leading international program in community interpreting with more than 300 licensed trainers in 37 U.S. states; Washington, DC; Guam; and six other countries.
 Marjory also founded The Voice of Love Project, which develops training on interpreting for survivors of torture, war trauma and sexual violence.

 The author of numerous publications and training curricula, (including our widely-read e-newsletter, Intersect and popular YouTube series, InterpreTIPS), Marjory speaks and keynotes widely at conferences across the U.S. and abroad.
-She has sat on national and international committees, was the world Project Leader for an ISO International Standard on interpreting and was CHIA's 2017 Trainer of the Year.
+She has sat on national and international committees, was the world Project Leader for an ISO International Standard on interpreting and was the California Healthcare Interpreting Association’s Trainer of the Year in 2017.